 Do a Little Reading Before Traveling to Turkey

 Are you traveling to Turkey?
-It may be a good idea for you to do a little bit of light reading before you leave.
+It may be a good idea for you to do a little bit of light reading before leaving.

 You’d be surprised at how much books can help you attune to the cultural, religious, and historical aspects of the country.
 Add some of these books to your reading list and brush up on your knowledge.